janelia-flyem/DVIDServicesServer/README.md

 machine (specify custom port with -port).
 If you are not using the web front-end, please retrieve the interface by querying * < SERVER ADDRESS > : 15000/interface *

-## Configuration
+## Configuration and Launching the Spark Cluster

 Several configurations need to be set properly to run on your target environment.
-Users need to modify config.json, spark_launch_wrapper, and spark_launch as appropriate.
-Please consult those files for details.
-If this server must access the cluster remotely, the server must be set-up for password-less login.
+Users need to modify config.json and modify the desired plugin in SparkLaunch/ as appropriate.

-This package was designed for use in the Janelia SGE compute cluster but should work with proper configuration settings.
-The spark_launch_wrapper simply launches the job script for the SGE environment and will probably need to be rewritten accordingly.
-The spark_launch script has several SPARK build location constants that need to be changed.
+1. The top-level config file expects the location of the static javascript in DVIDServicesConsole (download the release version and point to 'dist').

+2. DVIDSparkServices must be downloaded and the workflows path specified.

+3. An executable that launches the spark cluster should be provided.
+Make sure this exetuable is in the PATH.

+4. If the executable must be launched via ssh, save the ssh password token to allow access through the program.

+5. Consult the README under SparkLaunch/.
+A plugin currently exists for the Janelia SGE compute cluster.

 ## Architecture Notes
 This server queries the workflow manager in DVIDSparkServices to see which services are